 Your success still depends on your client’s success only.
 The thing to understand is you are providing an important solution to your clients but it doesn’t fall in the category of TIME-CRITICAL for a majority of your clients.
 So if that’s the case, in the beginning, your focus should be to look for ease of development, keeping iterations & stability both in mind.
-Later, you might have to change your tech-stack but well, you will have resources for that.
+Later, you might have to choose another tech-stack for start-up before replacing your old one, you will have resources for that.

 What about B2C businesses?

 In B2C businesses, the challenge is to get the right product-market fit at the earliest.
 And, that can be figured out, by multiple rounds of iterations.
 So, something which requires development time to be minimal should be your preference.
 To gain a perspective, Facebook was built using PHP & MySQL.
 Quora was built using the Python-Django framework.